 Ethiopia's Tigray crisis: What is happening and how you can help

-Hunger is a major issue, with harvests impacted in November and December, and many areas are approaching famine levels.
+Hunger is a major issue, with harvests impacted in November and December, and many people are in critical food security situations.
 Most health clinics have been destroyed or looted and are struggling to function.

 How is CAFOD responding to the crisis?

-We have a local presence in Ethiopia and are working with local church and aid agencies to respond to this growing crisis.
+We have a local presence in Ethiopia and are working with local church and aid agencies to respond to the crisis.
 We are supporting the work of the Ethiopian Catholic Church and Caritas Internationalis.

-We are working with local experts and community support networks to provide psychosocial support to people and communities affected by the conflict.
+- working with local experts and community support networks to provide psychosocial support to people and communities affected by the conflict

-In multiple locations around Tigray, we have been able to support with the delivery of temporary shelter materials, blankets, sleeping mats, cooking items and hygiene kits for families displace by and made homeless by the conflict.
+- supporting with the delivery of temporary shelter materials, blankets, sleeping mats, cooking items and hygiene kits for families displaced by and made homeless by the conflict.

-Our partner is working to provide emergency food aid to thousands of people in need.
+Our partner is working to provide emergency food aid to hundreds of thousands of people in need.